youthy/vimerl-complete/README.md

 ```

 into your `.vimrc` file to change the default settings.
-If you disable auto-display, then you can Use `<C-J>` which means `CTRL + J` to list completation.
+If you disable auto-display, then you can Use `<Tab>` which to list completation.
-If the words before cursor do not have `:` it displays what `<C-X><C-N>` does.

-If the module is not in the offical list, it will search `.erl` files in the `src` directory's parent directory recursively.If no
-file match the module name.It will print error report.
+## Example
+1. `module:`
+when you type a module name and a`:` it will displays functions exported or not in the module
+depends your settings.
+Module can be offical module like `lists`, `ets` or user module whose `.erl` file in the
+`src/` parent path, recursively.
+like`/home/youthy/erlang_project/src`, it will match the `module.erl` in `/home/youthy/erlang_project` recursively.

+2. `module:funname`
+same as above,but display matches only match funname.

+3. `singleword`
+when there no `:` before cursor, it will display modules which match the `singleword`, and functions in `erlang` module
+which match, and localfunctions.